-ANZFA received an Application (A435) on 06 February 2001, from Novo Nordisk for the approval of a new source of the enzyme, triacylglycerol lipase (EC 3.1.1.3), for use as a processing aid in the food industry.
-The applicant sought to include a provision for lipase sourced from a strain of A. oryzae, which carries the gene coding for a lipase isolated from Fusarium oxysporum.
+The Australia New Zealand Food Authority (ANZFA) received an Application (A435) on 6 February 2001, from Novo Nordisk for the approval of a new source of the enzyme triacylglycerol lipase (EC 3.1.1.3), for use as a processing aid in the food industry.
+The Applicant seeks to include provision for lipase sourced from a strain of Aspergillus oryzae, which carries the gene coding for a lipase isolated from Fusarium oxysporum.